 Elements of a Personal Injury Claim

-Ottawa personal injury attorneys compile evidence that establishes who caused the accident as well as the value of their client’s damages.
-They work with accident reconstruction experts, seek out and secure any available surveillance video, work with medical experts who can testify about their injuries, and collect evidence of their lost wages and reduced earning capacity, such as medical reports and earning statements.
+Ottawa personal injury lawyers will help compile evidence that establishes who is liable for the accident and assess the value of their client’s damages.
+They will work with accident reconstruction experts and medical experts that can testify for your case.
+The lawyers will also obtain any available surveillance videos and collect evidence of your lost wages and reduced earning capacity.

-All of this is to establish these four elements of personal injury claims:
+All of this is to establish these four essential elements of a personal injury claim:

 Duty of Care

 The defendant must have owed the injured a duty of care.
-An example would be another driver owed them a duty of care to drive in a reasonably safe manner and obey all traffic laws.
+An example would be another driver who owed the injured party a duty of care to drive in a reasonably safe manner and obey all traffic laws.

 Breach of Duty

-There must be evidence that the other person failed to act in a reasonably safe manner.
-An example would be another driver who drives while intoxicated.
-In such cases, representatives secure police reports, eyewitness statements, and other evidence that can prove the other driver was drunk.
+There must be evidence that the defendant failed to act in a responsible and considerate manner for others’ safety.
+An example of a breach of duty would be someone who drives while intoxicated.
+Driving while intoxicated is extremely irresponsible and deadly negligent behavior.
+In such cases, lawyers will secure police reports, eyewitness statements, and other evidence to prove the other driver was drunk.

 Cause in Fact

 The injured must prove the other person’s breach of duty caused their accident.
-An example would be if the drunk driver hit their car while running a red light.
+An example would be if an intoxicated driver hit their car while running a red light.
 Lawyers may utilize testimony from accident reconstruction experts, eyewitnesses, and police reports that provide details of the accident to prove causation.

-Finally, someone must prove that the accident resulted in damages.
+Finally, the injured must prove that the accident resulted in damages.
 An example would be if the accident caused them to suffer a head injury or a broken leg that prevented them from working for two months.
-Personal injury lawyers in Ottawa would present evidence of their client’s lost wages (e.g., previous wage statements), as well as medical records and even testimony from expert witnesses that demonstrates the long-term prognosis of their injuries and their many effects.
+Your lawyer would present evidence of lost wages, medical records, and testimony from expert witnesses showing the impacts of their injuries.